Sidney Lens: Early life

-Sidney Lens was born Sidney Okun on January 12, 1912, in Newark, New Jersey to Charles and Sophie Okun, Jewish immigrants from Russia who had arrived in the United States in 1907.
+Sidney Lens was born Sidney Okun on January 12, 1912, in Newark, New Jersey, to Charles and Sophie Okun, Jewish immigrants from Russia who had arrived in the United States in 1907.
 His father, who was a pharmacist, died when Lens was three years old, and he was raised by his single mother who worked long hours in the New York City garment industry.
 Lens changed his name in the early 1930s.

+Raised in the Lower East Side neighborhood in New York City, Lens attended Rabbi Jacob Joseph School and DeWitt Clinton High School.
+He briefly enrolled at New York University night school, but left without a degree.

 Career

+Lens became a socialist in the early 1930s, and joined the American Workers Party (Trotskyist) in 1934.
+He focused on union organizing as the primary vehicle for revolutionary change.
+Lens helped organize department store and auto workers in the 1930s, and participated in the Flint sit-down strike in 1936.

+Lens joined Hugo Oehler’s breakaway Revolutionary Workers League (RWL) in 1936, and relocated to Chicago as a full-time revolutionary.
+He wrote for party publications and produced Marxist pamphlets, but he also criticized factionalism and sectarian splits within the Trotskyist movement.
+He acknowledged later that the RWL failed due to ideological rigidity and lack of growth.
+The RWL dissolved in 1948.

+Lens worked as a union organizer in Chicago through the 1940s, although he was critical of American Federation of Labor (AFL) corruption and backroom deals.
+He helped establish and lead a Congress of Industrial Organizations (CIO) local, and later moved it into an AFL affiliate.
+Lens worked as a union director into the late 1960s.
+He opposed the wartime “no-strike pledge” as a concession to capitalism.
+Ultimately, Lens became disillusioned with the centralized business unionism in both the AFL and the CIO.

-Formerly a member of Hugo Oehler's Revolutionary Workers League, Lens was active in retail worker unions in Chicago and in the anti-war movement during the Vietnam War.
+Lens was active in the anti-war movement during the Vietnam War.
 Among those he was influenced by was the Dutch-American pacifist A.J.
 Muste.
 In 1967, he was among more than 500 writers and editors who signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse to pay the 10% Vietnam War Tax surcharge proposed by president Johnson.

 Lens was a contributor to The Progressive and wrote more than twenty books.
 He ran for public office three times, culminating in 1980 when he was the Citizens Party (United States) candidate for United States Senate in Illinois.

 Along with his 1977 book The Day Before Doomsday which warned of the dangers of nuclear war, Lens also wrote a history of U.S. intervention abroad, The Forging of the American Empire, originally published in 1974 and republished in 2003 by Haymarket Books with a new introduction by Howard Zinn; and an autobiography, Unrepentant Radical.